Neurology - Botox treatment for Chronic Migraine

 What is Botox®?

 Botox® is a toxin produced by a bacterium called Clostridium Botulinum.
-High doses of Botox® are known to cause paralysis of muscles.
+It blocks nerve endings and can cause muscle weakness and block pain signals.

 Botox® was first introduced in medical practice in the 1970s to treat squints.
-Since then, it has found uses in other areas of medicine and more recently in the treatment of chronic migraine.
+Since then, it has found uses in other areas of medicine including in the treatment of chronic migraine.

 Botox® and headache